Whoaa512/starred/README.md

 ## Shell

+- [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
+It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit app
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows
 - [pkgxdev/mash](https://github.com/pkgxdev/mash) - Mash up millions of open source packages into monstrously powerful scripts
 - [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.